arkev/UM-Virtual-incepto/wp-content/plugins/advanced-iframe/readme.txt

 Most likely you have one of the following setups:

 1.	iframe cannot be included:  You cannot include the content because the owner does not allow this.
-1.	iframe can be included and you are on a different domain: You are not allowed to modify the content of the iframe but you can show it or a part of it.
-To resize the content to the height/width you need to modify the iframe page to enable the provided workaround.
+1.	iframe can be included and you are on a different domain: See the feature comparison chart: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-comparison-chart and the feature overview http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-features-availability-overview.
+To resize the content to the height/width or modify css you need to modify the remote iframe page by adding one line of Javascript to enable the provided workaround.
-1. Iframe can be included and you are on the same domain: All features of the plugin can be used.
+1.  iframe can be included and you are on the same domain: All features of the plugin can be used.

+If you mix http and https read http://www.tinywebgallery.com/blog/iframe-do-not-mix-http-and-https.
+Parent https and iframe http does not work on all mayor browsers!

 == Installation ==
 There are 2 ways to install the Advanced iFrame